efea-umich/cse-593/main-project/project.typ

 Despite attempts to address these constraints through swiping, handwriting, or other alternative input methods @shibata2016driftboard @oney2013zoomboard @tapvstrace, research consistently shows that smartwatch owners prefer using their phones for any lengthy or complex text input @schirra2015s @pizza2016smartwatch.
 This avoidance points to a broader usability issue where the "fat finger" problem @siek2005fat and the awkwardness of typing on such a small interface lead to frustration, discomfort, and low adoption of advanced text-entry features @turner2021typing.
 In practice, many users confine their watch interactions to passively reading notifications and occasionally sending very short responses or emojis @pandey2021acceptability.

 In light of these persistent challenges, our project centers on gathering detailed information about how people use and experience text entry on smartwatches.
-We build on previous comparative studies of smartwatch input techniques@turner2021typing @chen2014swipeboard @shibata2016driftboard, while focusing on real-world usage contexts.
+We build on previous comparative studies of smartwatch input techniques @turner2021typing @chen2014swipeboard @shibata2016driftboard, while focusing on real-world usage contexts.
 To that end, we conducted a pilot survey with six participants and a revised survey with thirty responses that hinted at widespread dissatisfaction with smartwatch text-entry but did not explore specific causes.
 We set out to examine those causes through Contextual Inquiry interviews, consolidating data from six participants with varying backgrounds and usage patterns.

 Our promise is to identify practical ways of enabling quick, less error-prone text entry on watches.
 Based on our findings from our survey, the main obstacle arises from the small screens and input constraints that undermine users' comfort and confidence in sending messages.
 These obstacles constrain smartwatch owners to only the most minimal forms of text-based communication.
 We hypothesize that smartwatch text-entry can support more tasks if designs address short-message needs and reduce the friction associated with typing on a tiny screen.